Horseradish Root or Sauce: A Tasty and Healthy Condiment

 The best flavor and nutritional value can be found in a homemade horseradish sauce.
 You may be able to find pre-ground roots in your local stores.
 These are more convenient to use in a sauce recipe than intact roots but may not be as nutritious.
 Prepared horseradish sauces sometimes contain unhealthy ingredients, such as sugar, artificial flavors and colors, and preservatives.
 Some brands of sauce are healthier than others, however.

 Your local produce store may sell horseradish roots, but in my area I need to go to a specialty market or an organic food store to find the roots.
 It's also possible to grow horseradish in a garden or a large container.
-Some gardeners prefer keeping horseradish plants in containers because they can spread aggressively in gardens.
+Some gardeners prefer keeping the plants in containers because they can spread aggressively in gardens.

 According to the International Horseradish Festival website, the United States produces an estimated twenty-four million pounds of horseradish roots each year.
-The ground roots produce six million gallons of horseradish sauce.
+The ground roots produce six million gallons of sauce.

 How to Make a Creamy Sauce